-If contamination is suspected, discovered, or occurs during the proposed construction of a storage and office facility with associated parking and utilities, testing of the potentially contaminated media must be conducted.
-If contamination of soil or groundwater is readily apparent, or is revealed by testing, the Department of Ecology must be notified.
+If contamination is suspected, discovered, or occurs during the proposed residential development, testing of the potentially contaminated media must be conducted.
+If contamination of soil or groundwater is readily apparent, or is revealed by sampling, the Department of Ecology must be notified.
 Contact the Environmental Report Tracking System Coordinator at the Southwest Regional Office at (360) 407-6300.
-For assistance and information about subsequent cleanup and to identify the type of testing that will be required, contact Eva Barber with the Toxic Cleanup Program at the Southwest Regional Office at (360) 999-9593.
+For assistance and information about subsequent cleanup and to identify the type of testing that will be required, contact Eva Barber with the Toxics Cleanup Program at the Southwest Regional Office at (360) 999-9593